Quansight-Labs/ndindex/docs/slices.md

 semantics to be written in clearer ways.
 And I also hope that I can break some of the cognitive dissonance that leads people to believe that the Python slicing rules are superior, despite the endless confusion that they provide.
-And I also believe that simply understanding that Python has made these decisions will help you to remember the slicing [rules](rules).
+Finally, I believe that simply understanding that Python has made these decisions, whether you agree with them or not, will help you to remember the slicing [rules](rules), and that's my true goal here.

 ## Footnotes
 <!-- Footnotes are written inline above but markdown will put them here at the